 Avalanche danger and risk

 An avalanche danger only becomes a risk (i.e. a probability that damage will occur) if endangered individuals, animals, forest, infrastructure etc. are in the area of the potential avalanche.
-In the avalanche bulletin, the avalanche danger is assessed regardless of the presence of endangered individuals or objects, i.e. on weekends with fine weather and weekdays with poor weather alike, and for populated areas and open terrain alike.
+In the avalanche bulletin, the avalanche danger is assessed regardless of the presence of endangered individuals or objects, i.e. on weekends with fine weather and weekdays with poor weather alike, and for populated areas and outlying terrain alike.

 If an avalanche is released somewhere on a glacier during a snowstorm, there would obviously be an avalanche danger, but there would be no risk if there were no people in the surrounding area.
-If the same avalanche is released on a popular touring route on a sunny weekend, the risk will be much greater.
+If the same avalanche is released on a popular touring route on a sunny weekend, the risk would be much greater.
 The danger given in the avalanche bulletin may be the same in both cases, but the risk will be different.

-Avalanches are a very special natural hazard, given that unlike flash floods or earthquakes the 'perilous process' of an avalanche can be initiated by human activity.
+Avalanches are a very special natural hazard, since unlike flash floods or earthquakes the 'perilous process' of an avalanche can be initiated by human activity.
 If anyone comes onto a dangerous slope, the artificial additional load can trigger an avalanche.
 In the case of more than 90% of the snow sports enthusiasts buried by a slab avalanche, they triggered the avalanche themselves or it was triggered by another member of their group.

 Frequency of danger levels

 The most frequently forecasted danger level in the Alps is level 2 (moderate), accounting for almost half of days (per warning region).
 It thus captures a day with 'average' avalanche danger.
 Level 3 (considerable) is forecasted on about one third of days.
 Danger level 4 (high) is only forecasted on 1% of winter days on average, while level 5 (very high) is forecasted even more rarely.
 In the Jura, the lower danger levels are more frequent.